History of Jrue Holiday in Timeline

 On November 25, 2012, Jrue Holiday set a new career high with 33 points against the Phoenix Suns.

-On January 2, 2013, Jrue Holiday recorded his second career triple-double with 16 points, 10 rebounds and 10 assists against the Phoenix Suns.
+On January 2, 2013, Jrue Holiday recorded his second career triple-double with 16 points, 10 rebounds, and 10 assists against the Suns.

 July 12, 2013: Traded to the New Orleans Pelicans

-On July 12, 2013, Jrue Holiday was traded to the New Orleans Pelicans in exchange for Nerlens Noel and the Pelicans' 2014 first-round draft pick.
+On July 12, 2013, Jrue Holiday was traded to the New Orleans Pelicans in exchange for Nerlens Noel and a 2014 first-round draft pick.

-In July 2013, Jrue Holiday married professional soccer player Lauren Cheney after meeting at a UCLA women's basketball game.
-This marked a significant event in their relationship.
+In July 2013, Jrue Holiday married professional soccer player Lauren Cheney, after meeting at a UCLA basketball game.

-In 2013, Jrue Holiday was traded to the New Orleans Pelicans after playing four seasons with the Philadelphia 76ers.
+In 2013, Jrue Holiday was traded to the New Orleans Pelicans.

 February 2014: Season-Ending Surgery

-In February 2014, Jrue Holiday's season ended prematurely after season-ending surgery for a stress fracture in his right tibia.
+In February 2014, Jrue Holiday's season ended prematurely after he underwent surgery for a stress fracture in his right tibia.

 January 5, 2015: Reached 5,000 Career Points